OneDrive/onedrive-texteditor-js/readme.md

-# OneDrive Markdown Editor Sample
+# OneDrive Text Editor Sample

 This sample application provides a simple markdown (text) editor experience for files stored in OneDrive.